abhinav-nath/FizzBuzz/README.md

 ---
 <p align="center">
-  ⭐ Star this repository — it helps!
+  ⭐ Star this repository if it helped you!
 </p>